I’m Pregnant. Is It Safe to Have a Prenatal Dental Care Checkup?

 Pregnancy-related hormonal changes can trigger Gingivitis.
 This makes the gums tender and bleed.
 It can also lead to Periodontal Disease.
 Therefore, your gums need maximum attention now more than ever.
 Here are a few suggestions by the best dentist in Burbank, Dr. Sahakyan on what you should do.

 - Inform your Dentist in Burbank about your pregnancy before they start any treatment on you.

 - If you’re anxious, relax!
 You can comfortably discuss all your concerns with Dr. Sahakyan.

 - Routine dental checkups are perfectly safe during pregnancy.
 Besides that, emergency procedures can also be performed.

 - Elective dental procedures need to be postponed until delivery.
 Most important, check with your obstetrician for any special instructions.

-- When you go for Dental Checkup Burbank, tell about the drugs you’re taking.
+- When you go for Dental Checkup Burbank, tell them about the drugs you’re taking.
 Don’t forget to mention the dosages, even for pregnancy.

 - Dental X-rays are safe during pregnancy.
-Dr. Sahakyan will cover your abdomen and thyroid during the procedure with additional X-Ray shield.
+Dr. Sahakyan will cover your abdomen and thyroid during the procedure with an additional X-Ray shield.

 How Pregnancy Might Affect Your Teeth?